 Before you go:

-Check the weather- All of our destination pages in Great Lakes Guide are equipped with up-to-date weather reports, so you can always plan ahead once you’ve selected your destination.
+All of our destination pages in Great Lakes Guide are equipped with up-to-date weather reports, so you can always plan ahead once you’ve selected your destination.4.
+Plan your meals

-Pack for your adventure- Make sure you bring plenty of warm clothing and all the usual camping supplies.
-For a full list of what to bring winter camping, click here.
+Make sure you bring plenty of warm clothing and all the usual camping supplies.
+Check out the full list of what to bring winter camping.

 Did You Know